rnag/cookiecutter-pypackage/docs/prompts.rst

 github_username
     Your GitHub username.

+github_default_branch
+    The default branch for your GitHub repo (ex: master)

 project_name
     The name of your new Python package project.
 This is used in documentation, so spaces and any characters are fine here.